LingyiHongfd/LVOS/README.md

 For test set, please use the <a href="https://codalab.lisn.upsaclay.fr/competitions/8767">CodaLab</a> server for convenience of evaluating your own algorithms.

+## APIs

+We released the tools and test scripts in this <a href="https://github.com/LingyiHongfd/LVOS-api"> repository</a>.
+Click on this link for more information.

 ## License

 - The annotations of LVOS are licensed under a <a href="https://creativecommons.org/licenses/by/4.0/"> Creative Commons Attribution 4.0 License </a>.